Bob, you can't watch that, we're on a PG rated show!

 Why, with Family-Friendly Mature Content!
 These are usually (but not always) a Show Within a Show, and bear more mature ratings than the show itself.
-They may also take the form of a Family-Friendly Stripper, or have a large shootout involving Family-Friendly Firearms.
+They may also take the form of a Family-Friendly Stripper, or have a large shootout involving Family-Friendly Firearms, or a bar scene where everyone drinks Frothy Mugs of Water.

 This content can get away with a little more maturity than the show itself.
 This can be for one of three reasons.
 The fact that it's a Show Within a Show can reduce the overall emotional impact the content would otherwise have, the characters within can be contextualized as Anti-Role Models, or the show can cut away from the content to avoid actually showing it (one way is using a Reaction Shot).
 When the show itself isn't shown, just described by the characters, you have to Take Our Word for It.

-May overlap with Kids Shouldn't Watch Horror Films.
+May overlap with Kids Shouldn't Watch Horror Films or Entertainment Above Their Age.
 May also take the form of a Ultra Super Death Gore Fest Chainsawer 3000 if dealing with Fictional Video Games.
 If the mature show-within-show does show content more mature than the show itself, that could also be Getting Crap Past the Radar.

 - Cedric has the titular character taking advantage of his parents' absence to watch a mature movie late at night, and ends watching the beginning of a violent movie titled Les nuits chaudes de Paname ("Paname's Hot Nights" — "Paname" is a slang name for Paris), the content of which shocks him (it's only shown through his reactions, the movie itself stays offscreen).
 The next day, Cédric goes to the priest at school to get support for the disturbing experience, and the discussion which follows makes it obvious that the priest himself watched the same movie (and is ashamed of this).